 steal copy a blogging idea from colleague Niels ‘t Hooft, who has been doing weekly recaps of his independent adventures for 757 weeks.
 Woof.

 Week zero has mostly been about slowing down to a pace where I can think at again.
 I was in an office for the last 1,5 years and had to travel quite a distance to get there, so everything was very… timeboxed.
-Things had to get done.
-I certainly had a great time there and learned a lot while doing some really cool stuff like work on the LFG game with the Blind Ferret guys, but it left little room to wander and contemplate.
+It left little room to wander and contemplate.
 I noticed my well of story ideas evaporated.
 So I’ve been nurturing it back to health by spending time outside, catching up with friends and family and absorbing media.
 There are about 6 uncompleted games on my desktop and double that amount in my movies to watch folder, so finally working through that has been nice.
 I’m starting to feel some ideas well up again.
 And I also completely lost track of time, holy shit.
 I think it’s monday today, right?

 Anyway, tune in again next week to follow me along on this adventure and see if I’ve lost my mind yet!